-We call it a Quiz, but it's really a challenge: a chance for you to show us how you approach new problems and new concepts in mathematics.
+We call it a quiz, but it's really a challenge: a chance for you to show us how you approach new problems and new concepts in mathematics.
 What matters to us are not just your final results, but your reasoning.
-Correct answers on their own will count for very little: you need to justify all your assertions and prove to us that your solution is correct.
-(For some tips on writing proofs, see proof tips.)
+Correct answers on their own will count for very little: you have to justify all your assertions and prove to us that your solution is correct.
+(For some general tips on writing proofs, see proof tips, or take a look at examples of solutions to past QQ problems.)
 Sometimes it may take a while to find the right way of approaching a problem.
 Be patient: there is no time limit on this quiz.

+The problems are roughly in increasing order of difficulty, but even the later problems often have some easier parts.
 We don't expect every applicant to solve every problem: in the past, we have sometimes admitted people who could do only half of them, occasionally even fewer.
-However, don't just do four or five problems and declare yourself done!
+However, don't just solve three or four problems and declare yourself done!
 The more problems you attempt, the better your chances.
-The problems are roughly in increasing order of difficulty, but the later problems often have some easier parts.
-We strongly recommend that you try all the problems and send us the results of your efforts: partial solutions, conjectures, methods -- everything counts.
+We strongly recommend that you try all the problems and send us the results of your efforts: partial solutions, conjectures, methods – everything counts.
 None of the problems require a computer; you are welcome to use one if you'd like, but first read a word of warning about computers.

-If you need clarification on a problem, please contact us.
+If you need clarification on any problem, please contact us.
 You may not consult or get help from anyone else.
-You may use books or the Web to look up definitions, formulas, or standard techniques, but any information obtained in this way must be clearly referenced in your solution.
-Please do not try to look for the problems themselves: we want to see how well you can do math, not how well you can use Google.
-Any deviation from these rules will be considered plagiarism and may disqualify you from attending Mathcamp.
-Read more about our policy on getting help.
+You can use books or the Web to look up definitions, formulas, or standard techniques, but any information obtained in this way must be clearly referenced in your solution.
+Please do not try to look for the problems themselves: we want to see how well you can do math, not how well you can use Google!
+For further clarification, read more about our policy on getting help.
+Any deviation from these rules will be considered plagiarism and may permanently disqualify you from attending Mathcamp.

 You may handwrite or type your Quiz.
 For those interested in typing mathematics beautifully, we also offer you the LaTeX source file for the Qualifying Quiz.
 Please don't let it distract you from solving the problems, though!
 For more information on LaTeX, take a look at our LaTeX tutorial for The QQ.
 No matter how you write up your solutions, we require that you upload them with your application as PDF files; visit our PDF tutorial if you need help.